Guide to applying for Nursing and Midwifery

 Key Dates and Deadlines

 When to apply depends on what course and start date you apply for, but for courses starting in September, we recommend you complete your application by the Universities and Colleges Admissions Service (UCAS) deadline to ensure it is guaranteed to be considered for your first choice.
-This deadline is the last Wednesday in January.
+This deadline is Wednesday 14 January 2026 (for September 2026 entry).

 We accept applications throughout the year, but recommend applicants complete their application early and between September and January.
-You need to apply by January to ensure your application is guaranteed to be considered.
+You need to apply by 14th January 2026 to ensure your application is guaranteed to be considered.
+After this date, we can only consider applications while places remain available.

-Following your interview, you’ll start to receive offers, if successful, from February up until June.
-Decisions and offers tend to be made shortly after your initial interview.
-Depending on whether you’ve met all the criteria, you’ll be offered a conditional or unconditional offer.
+Following your interview, you’ll normally start to receive offers, if successful, from February up until June.
+Decisions and offers tend to be made shortly after your initial interview but it will depend on the university and they should let you know when you can expect to receive a decision if they are working to a gathered field.
+Depending on whether you’ve met all the criteria, you’ll either be offered a conditional or unconditional offer but it’s likely to be conditional for Nursing and Midwifery due to the DBS and medical requirements needed for this course which are in addition to any academic criteria.

 Once you’ve received your offer of study, it is up to you to confirm your decision and place by replying to the University by the UCAS reply deadline.
 We’ll send you reminders when to reply.
 You can choose us as your first choice, insurance or decline.

 Don’t panic!
-We still accept applications throughout the year, so don’t worry if you miss this deadline.
-You can still apply later, the only difference – your application will no longer be guaranteed equal consideration, and it will only be considered if places remain available.
+We still accept applications for most courses throughout the year, so don’t worry if you miss the January deadline.
+You should check the course page for the course you are interested in before applying to see if places are still available.
+Popular courses will close on 14th January.
+If there are still vacancies for the course you want to apply for, you can still apply later, the only difference is that your application will no longer be guaranteed equal consideration.

 USW accepts a range of qualifications to meet the listed course entry criteria.

-Typical qualifications include A-levels, BTEC Extended Diplomas, International Baccalaureate, Skills Challenge Certificates, and Access to Higher Education qualifications offered at Further Education College.
+Typical qualifications include A Levels, BTEC Extended Diplomas, Advanced Skills Baccalaureate Wales, T Levels and Access to Higher Education qualifications offered at Further Education Colleges.

 Once you’ve chosen your course, it’s time to get started on your application.
 To apply for a full-time undergraduate course at a university, you must apply online through UCAS.